GiGurra/ktail/README.md

 ## Warning

 Written in Node.js, which I am a beginner in.
-All advice on style and best practices in general very welcome!
+All advice on style and best practices very welcome!